Honeypaulose/Feature_Engineering-/README.md

 * Plot a bar graph of count vs. complaint types
 * Find the top 10 types of complaints
 * Display the types of complaints in each city in a separate dataset
+### Visualize the major types of complaints in each city

+### Check if the average response time across various types of complaints

+### Identify significant variables by performing a statistical analysis using p-values and chi-square values (Optional)